Listen to an audio file of this tool.

-- Recognize effort by using “I notice…” statements like, “I notice how you straighten up when you say ‘Stop!’
+- Recognize effort by using “I notice…” statements like, “I notice how you stand tall when you say ‘Stop!’
 That’s excellent!” or “I notice how you’ve been practicing what you’ll say and do.
 That’s excellent!”

 - Accept feelings.
-If we are going to help our children/teens become emotionally intelligent in managing their feelings, we need to acknowledge and accept their feelings – even the ones we don’t like!
+If you are going to help your child/teen become emotionally intelligent in managing their feelings, it is important to acknowledge and accept their feelings — even the ones you don’t like!
 When your child/teen is upset, consider your response.
 You could say, “I hear you’re upset.
 What can you do to help yourself feel better?
 How can we examine ways to take action?”

 - Practice deep breathing.
 Because deep breathing is such a simple practice that can assist your child/teen anytime, anywhere, particularly if they are scared or nervous, it’s important to get in plenty of practice so that it becomes easy to use when needed.
 Here are some enjoyable ways to practice together!6

-- Ocean breathing.
+- Ocean Breathing.
 Practice making the noise of the sea waves while breathing deeply from your diaphragm.
-Close your eyes with your child and imagine that your anger is a fiery flame waiting on a sandy shore.
+Close your eyes with your child/teen and imagine that your anger is a fiery flame waiting on a sandy shore.
 And as you breathe life into the ocean waves, they grow closer and closer to the flame to extinguish it.

 Step 4.
-Support Your Child’s Development and Success
+Support Your Child’s/Teen’s Development and Success

 At this point, you’ve taught your child/teen some new strategies for dealing with bullying behaviors so that they understand how to take action.
 You’ve practiced together.
 Now, you can offer support when it’s needed.
 Parents naturally offer support as they see their child/teen fumble with a situation in which they need help.
 This is no different.

 - Ask key questions to support their skills.
 For example, “You are going to see Julie today.
-What are some of the things you can do to assert yourself and get away?”
+What are some of the things you can do to assert yourself and get away if you need?”

 - Learn about development.
-Each new age and stage will present differing challenges and along with them, stress, frustrations, and anger.
-Being informed regularly about what developmental milestones your child/teen is working toward will offer you empathy and patience.
+Each new age presents different challenges.
+Being informed about what developmental milestones your child/teen is working toward will offer you empathy and patience.